jackdgerrard/Dnd5eRandomSpell/readme.md

 I want to add a search bar here to so it can be used as a reference, because the party I play with has a few magic users and we often have to pause the game to go find details of a spell in the PHB.

-Many thanks to the awesome API providers for this.
+Many thanks to the awesome API providers for this with no authentication requirements.

 Code formatting is done with [prettier](https://prettier.io/), as  [MDN web docs](https://developer.mozilla.org/en-US/docs/MDN/Writing_guidelines/Writing_style_guide/Code_style_guide/JavaScript#operators) do.